Skip to main content

 • Optimizely Find: complex search, filtering, faceting, and content discovery.

-• Analytics platforms (GA4, ODP): visitor behavior, performance metrics, personalization signals.
+• Analytics platforms (GA4, ODP): visitor behavior, performance metrics, and personalization signals.

-• Data warehouse + BI: multi-source reporting across CMS + Commerce + ODP + CRM, etc.
+• Data warehouse and BI: multi-source reporting across CMS, Commerce, ODP, CRM, and other systems.

-Fast CMS sites are usually fast because they’re disciplined: read with IContentLoader, batch where possible, avoid N+1, and don’t traverse huge trees on hot paths.
+Fast CMS sites are usually fast because they are disciplined: read with IContentLoader, batch where possible, avoid N+1, and don't traverse huge trees on hot paths.

 For reporting, treat CMS repositories as content tools: great for audits, metadata, and structured listings.
 When you need advanced search or analytics, reach for the specialized systems built for those workloads.